tfle/tfle/README.md

-## Spice up your profile README with a Mermaid flowchart
+## How to spice up your profile README with a flowchart

 ```mermaid
 %%{init:{